Joystream/joystream-landing/testnets/rome/forum-module.md

 There will be a single account, called the _forum sudo_ account.
 This account is set by the Sudo of the runtime, and can

 - **Create a subcategory**: Requires specifying the parent category.

-- **Delete a subcategory**: Requires leaving some sort of rationale in place of the category, which should be removed from state fully, including all corresponding threads and posts.
+- **Delete a subcategory**: Only possible if empty, that is there are no subcategories or threads.
+Requires leaving some sort of rationale in place of the category, which should be removed from state fully, including all corresponding threads and posts.

 - **Delete a post in a thread**: Requires leaving some sort of rationale in place of the post, which should be gone from the state.

 - **Delete a thread**: Requires leaving some sort of rationale in place of the thread, which should be gone from the state, along with all posts.